Home

 Lines 1, 2 and 5 rhyme with each other, and usually, if not always, lines 3 and 4 rhyme with each other.

 Limericks were popular in the 20's and 30's, and probably back to the 1900's.
 How long before the 1900's this type of rhyme was in vogue, I don't know.
-I was 83 years old this June (2009), and many never heard of a limerick in the 1940's as I recall, except perhaps teachers of English or those who studied poetry.
+I turned 86 years old last June, and many never heard of a limerick in the 1940's as I recall, except perhaps teachers of English or those who studied poetry.

-I had the privilege of growing up with my dad - and he was forever quoting funny limericks and making them up as well!
+I had the privilege of growing up with my dad - who was a schoolteacher, PTA organizer, superintendent and speaker extraordinaire - and he was forever quoting funny limericks and making them up as well!
 (So I got it honest! :)

 Example of a Limerick Poem